Ezuniga13/Yelp-Data-Engineeering/README.md

 *Containers*

-- Docker to run mutilple containers and to simply deployment.
+- Docker to run mutilple containers and to simplify deployment.

 *Web Application*